malikoyv/JWT-Authentication/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GNU Public License.
 #
 **Author:** Yehor Malikov \
 **Email:** miggabit@gmail.com \